Alanagh Godderidge

 My strong support network has nurtured my values of inclusivity, human connections and the importance of looking after the volunteer.

-My positive outlook on life has been strengthened by her desire for wanderlust; believing every new destination is an opportunity to learn from new experiences.
+My positive outlook on life has been strengthened by my desire for wanderlust; believing new destinations and cultures provide for the best learning opportunities.

 Chairperson